MaoZiming/papers/7-datacenter/75-drf.md

   * Assert fairness: equal shares of different resources are worth the same, i.e., that 1% of all CPUs worth is the same as 1% of memory and 1% of I/O bandwidth.
 Asset Fairness then tries to equalize the aggregate resource value allocated to each user.
     * Users budget are user's demand vector * relative capacity of the resources.
     * Violate sharing incentive.
+      * The user might be better off with a static partitioning of the cluster.
   * CEEI: picks feasible allocations that maximize the product of users' utility.
     * not strategy-proof.
+    * User can lie about their demand vectors.
 * Weighted DRF: a user's dominant share is modified with a weight.

 ### Connections